Target announces $19 million data breach settlement with MasterCard

 The company added that the estimated cost of the settlement was already reflected in the liabilities established in fiscal 2013 and 2014.

 The settlement does not include financial institutions that issue Visa-branded cards.
-Target is negotiating separately with Visa Inc (V.N), a Target spokesman said.
+Target is negotiating separately with Visa Inc, a Target spokesman said.

 Target's shares were up less than a percent at $82.71 in trading after the bell on Wednesday.